artssci/app-deployment/README.md

 This guide will help you package a Vue.js project using Electron Forge.
-The Vue app consists of an `index.html` and `vue.js` file inside a folder.
 This guide works for students using VS Code's terminal on both Windows and macOS.

 ## Prerequisites